Technigo/project-mongo-api/README.md

 Replace this readme with your own information about your project.

 Start by briefly describing the assignment in a sentence or two.
 Keep it short and to the point.
+- How to model data in Mongoose
+- How to fetch items from a Mongo database using Mongoose
+- How to seed large amounts of data to a database

 ## The problem